mischiefsleep/Den-Core-2019/Systems/sshLogScanner/README.md

 sudo ./make-config.sh
 And follow the instructions.

+This will perform the following operations :
+1. Setup the mail account from which to send the alerts
+2. Send a test email to this address
-This will edit the ssh_scan.sh file with the correct email address,
+3. Edit the ssh_scan.sh file with the correct email address of the recipient

-Install the dependencies (mawk and mailutils) if necessary.
+4. Install the dependencies (mawk and mailutils) if necessary.

-Create the log directory and move the files in the correct places.
+5. Create the directories in which to keep the alert logs and move the script in this directory
-Change permissions to files so the program is secure.
+6. Update the permissions to secure the script

-Add the script to the crontab so it gets executed every hour at xx:01.
+7. Add an entry in the crontab so the scripts gets executed every hour

+In the end the structure looks like the following /var/log/ssh-log/
+    ├── ssh.scan
+    ├── ssh.scan1569596461
+    ├── ssh.scan1569600061
+    ├── ssh.scan1569603661
+    └── ssh_scan.sh